Trk334/dvds4me-crawler/README.md

-This is a simple crawler designed to scrape this website: https://dvds4me.com/collections/latest-titles.
+This is a simple crawler designed to scrape this website: https://dvds4me.com/collections/latest-titles, and save the data into a text file.
 The crawler will scrape the following content:
 1. Title of DVD
 2. Cost USD